Upmarket Epic Fantasy

 Oh, fuck.

-Her body seized up.
-Her breath froze, searing, in the airways of her lungs, the many vertebrae of her spine fusing into a fragile pillar.
 Her stomach swooped like a great bird of prey.
-Her heart skipped; her palms lined themselves with sweat; then she forced her body low and pulled the hood of her cloak over the red hair that stood out like a brushfire.
+Her breath froze into ice in the airways of her lungs, the many vertebrae of her spine fusing into a fragile pillar.
+Her heart skipped; her palms lined themselves with sweat.
+Seized with terror, she forced her body low and pulled the hood of her cloak over the red hair that stood out like a brushfire.

-Forcing herself to breathe evenly, she peered over the belly of the deer.
+Forcing herself to breathe evenly, she peered over the deer.

 And there they were: some twenty-five horselengths off, half-hidden by the drooping boughs of the evergreens, two men on black horses riding down a trail.
 Through a break in the trees Surrie spied their cloaks, black as pooled ink and studded with cold silver.
 An icy stone dropped into her stomach.